 Lawn Mower Start Types

-Since powered mowers have been invented, the standard start has been the pull start, but innovations in lawn mower design have created new starts as well as new power sources.
-Most battery operated and electric lawn mowers are powered by a key start or a push button, and even some gas powered lawn mowers now utilize these easy start innovations.
+Since powered mowers have been invented, the standard start has been the pull start.
+Since, innovations in lawn mower design have created new starts as well as new power sources.
+Most battery operated and electric lawn mowers are powered by a key start or a push button.
+Even some gas powered lawn mowers now utilize these easy start innovations.

 Key start lawn mowers allow you to start your lawn mower as easily as you would start your car.
-The key is much easier than a traditional pull start, and having a separate key provides additional safety over a push button mower which may be started by children.
+The key is much easier than a traditional pull start.
+Plus having a separate key provides additional safety, over a push button mower which may be started by children.

 Key starts generally come at an increased cost over push button or pull start but if child security is very important to you, a mower equipped with a key start may be a good investment.